Build tools

 • Go to c:\mingw32\bin folder and rename mingw32-make.exe to make.exe

-• Add c:\mingw32\bin to the Path environment variable
+• Add c:\mingw32\bin to the Path environment variable.
+For Windows 11 the steps are:

 • Enable "Add path to environment variable" during the installation